 Chikmagalur has many small and big waterfalls amongst its large forest cover.
-However, Kalhatti falls is a place that is worth visiting.
-It is just 10 KM drive from Kemmanagundi.
+However, Kalhatti Falls is a place that is worth visiting.
+It is just a 10 KM drive from Kemmanagundi.
 A temple of Lord Veerabhadra lies at the foot of the fall.
 Most Chikmagalur resorts offer package tours that cover the Kalhatti fall, so you don’t have to go there specially.

 7. The Mountain Circuit In Chikkamagaluru

 The mountain circuit is the main attraction of Chikmagalur.
 It covers the three main mountain peaks; Sheethalagiri, Baba Budan Giri, and Mullayanagiri.
 The trip will start from Sheethalagiri.
 There you will get to see an ancient temple whose history dates back to about 1000 years.
-Next, you will head towards Baba Budan Giri hill, also known as Dattagiri Hill Range.
+Next, you will head towards Baba Budan Giri Hill, also known as Dattagiri Hill Range.

-Make sure you carry some warm clothes, as wind there will be very chilly.
+Make sure you carry some warm clothes, as the wind there will be very chilly.
 Despite the cold breeze and misty paths, you will have a great time here, away from noise and pollution.